TerryMooreII/angular-azure-mobile-service/README.md

 **parameters** Optional
 ````
 An object of user-defined parameters and values to include in the request URI query string
+Or as a string to pass an oData query filter.
 ````

 **withFilterFn** Optional [More information] (http://azure.microsoft.com/en-us/documentation/articles/mobile-services-html-how-to-use-client-library/#customizing)